-The proposed Pipers Flat rail loop would directly impact one Aboriginal site (45-1-0076 - an artefact scatter) and directly impact six areas of Aboriginal Potential Archaeological Deposit (WCU PAD 1-6).
+The proposed Pipers Flat rail loop modification would directly impact four areas of Aboriginal PAD (WCU PAD 3 - 6) and potentially impact PAD WCU PAD7.
+The modified rail loop will not directly impact historic site WCU H1.
+The approved project was to directly impact one Aboriginal site (45-1-0076 - an artefact scatter) and directly impact six areas of Aboriginal PAD (WCU PAD 1-6).
+The modification project will therefore impact fewer sites and PADs than the approved project.